What does Texas SB2141 do?

 SB2141 is enforced by Texas Department of Motor Vehicles (TxDMV).

-The compliance urgency for SB2141 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB2141 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 The cost impact of SB2141 is estimated as "low".
 This may vary based on industry and implementation requirements.